-Thailand is the world's largest exporter of durian and the fruit is sold in Asian markets or Asian grocery stores here in the U.S. Look for light-colored spikes without any dark brown patches or bits of white between the spikes (signs of over-ripeness).
+Thailand is the world's largest exporter of durian, and the fruit is sold in Asian markets or Asian grocery stores here in the U.S. Look for light-colored spikes without any dark brown patches or bits of white between the spikes, which are signs of overripeness.
 Durian fruit freezes well and is often exported and sold frozen.
 Store your durian in the refrigerator or a cool place until you're ready to open it.Continue to 3 of 10 below.

 03 of 10

 Make a Cut in the Top of the Durian